The Effect of Attention Head Count on Transformer Approximation: Experiments

 Figure~\ref{fig:synthetic-nmse-a} shows minimal validation NMSE versus head number $h$ across sequence lengths $T$.
 Performance improves monotonically with $h$ and exhibits a clear transition near the intrinsic dimension $D=4$.
 For $h<D$, NMSE grows with $T$, as limited heads must encode multiple extrema and the FFN becomes inefficient.
 Once $h \ge D$, curves flatten across $T$, indicating that heads specialize to different coordinates and the FFN aggregates them very effectively.
 Normalization by NMSE ensures comparability across $T$, despite the increasing concentration of the max-of-Gaussians target.

 Figure~\ref{fig:synthetic-nmse-b} highlights a phase transition between $h=3$ and $h=4$, with $h=D=4$ equal to the intrinsic dimension of the target.
 When $h\le 3$, the negative log NMSE scales approximately linearly with the log parameter count (proportional to the MLP hidden dimension $N$), in agreement with Theorem~\ref{thm2:p2}.
 Moreover, for a fixed parameter count, larger $T$ yields higher NMSE (worse approximation).
 Equivalently, as indicated by the fitted scaling lines, achieving the same error requires larger parameter counts when $T$ increases, in line with Theorem~\ref{thm2:p2}.
 In contrast, for $h=4$ these trends change qualitatively.
 Validation error reaches the order of $10^{-6}$, indicating near-perfect generalization, yet the slope with respect to parameter count reverses: larger MLPs yield slightly higher validation NMSE, a signature of tiny overfitting.
-The dependence on $T$ also changes in this regime; see Remark~\ref{observation:reverse} for details.
+The dependence on $T$ also changes in this regime; see Remark~\ref{observation:reverse} in Appendix for details.

-\textit{Remark.} When $h \geq D =4$, we also observe that the validation NMSE first decreases rapidly and then increases slowly as $T$ grows.
-For shorter sequences, the model with enough heads can either capture the pattern through attention (Theorem~\ref{thm2:p1}) or rely on a memorization-based strategy with the feed-forward network (Theorem~\ref{thm2:p3}).
-Both approaches generalize reasonably well, but the memorization-based one does so less effectively.
-For longer sequences, memorization becomes infeasible and the model relies on attention, which generalizes better; however, longer sequences may also be more sensitive to parameterization, and the observed curve likely reflects a tradeoff between these effects.
-See Figure~\ref{fig: synthetic remark} in Appendix.
+We also conducted experiments on synthetic data with the widely used scheme of fixing $E=nh=32$ constant(For $h=3,5$, we choose per-head embedding dimension to be $\lceil 32/h\rceil$, and total embedding dimension becomes $E=33, 35$.
+See Table~\ref{tab:heads-fixed-E} in Appendix for details), as well as experiments on synthetic datasets with $D=3$ (See Table~\ref{tab:D3-results} in Appendix for details).
+Both of the above experiments demonstrate similar trends to the $D=4$ experiments, implying the robustness of our results.